Polish PM unveils big investment plan to ease downturn

 "There is no other way for Poland than sustaining growth through investments," Tusk told parliament.
 "Poland has a real chance to defend economic growth."

-"According to calculations ... we should create leverage for investments and credits worth around 40 billion zlotys (7.8 billion pounds) to 2015 and around 90 billion if we count over six years," Tusk said.
+"According to calculations, which ministers Rostowski and Budzanowski will present in detail tomorrow, we should create leverage for investments and credits worth around 40 billion zlotys to 2015 and around 90 mld if we count over six years," Tusk said.

 FINDING CASH